barakcohenlab/CRX-Active-Learning/README.md

     - `processing_config.yml`: Configuration file for how the counts data should be processed into activity scores.
     - `Downloaded`
         - `eLifeMotifs.meme`: The 8 PWMs used in [Friedman *et al.*, 2021](https://elifesciences.org/articles/67403).
         - The processing script also expects data from [Shepherdson *et al.*, 2023](https://www.biorxiv.org/content/10.1101/2023.05.27.542576v1.full) as `retinopathy_data.parquet` and `retinopathy_metadata.txt`.
-Relevant files can be obtained from the [repo](https://github.com/barakcohenlab/retinopathy-manuscript) for that publication.
+The Parquet file has been provided here but can be regenerated from the [repo](https://github.com/barakcohenlab/retinopathy-manuscript) for that publication.
     - `Measurements`
         - All raw barcode counts are in subdirectories called `<Library name>/Samples/`.
 Each sample has a `.counts` file.
 The directory structure gets filled with intermediates during data processing.
         - `joined_qc_metrics.txt`: Supplementary Table 5.